 Q. Are the terms “claims paid date” and “adjudication date” synonymous?

 A. No, Claim Paid Date (fields P016, R020, I014, T015) is the date that the claim was paid.
 This date should agree with the paid date the Finance and Actuarial departments are using in your organization.
 Adjudication date (fields P061, R033, I168, T076) is the date that a decision was made whether to approve, deny, void, or adjust a claim.
-If this definition does not match your system, please contact MHCC to get advice on which date to use.
+If this definition does not match your system, please contact the MHCC to get advice on which date to use.

 Q. How do I populate a field when I have no information to provide?